 Therefore, this notice applies to:

-- CRHS, which includes any health care entity legally owned or operated by CRHS, to include Highland Rim Home Health, Cookeville Regional Medical Group, The Sleep Center at Cookeville Regional, The Cancer Center at Cookeville Regional, The Surgery Center at Cookeville Regional, The Women’s Center at Cookeville Regional, The Diabetes Center at Cookeville Regional, The Imaging Center at Cookeville Regional, The Inpatient Rehabilitation Center at Cookeville Regional, The Heart Center at Cookeville Regional, The Spine Center of Cookeville Regional, Fairfield-Glade Outpatient Clinic, Cumberland River Hospital and Home Care.
+- Any healthcare entity legally owned or operated by CRMC, to include Cookeville Regional Home Health, Cookeville Regional Medical Group, The Sleep Center at Cookeville Regional, The Cancer Center at Cookeville Regional, The Surgery Center at Cookeville Regional, The Women’s Center at Cookeville Regional, The Diabetes Center at Cookeville Regional, The Imaging Center at Cookeville Regional, The Inpatient Rehabilitation Center at Cookeville Regional, The Heart Center at Cookeville Regional, and The Spine Center of Cookeville Regional.

-- All CRHS employees, volunteers, and students of specific educational programs.
+- All CRMC employees, volunteers, and students of specific educational programs.

-- Business associates and business associate subcontractors of CRHS, such as businesses, health care professionals and/or employees who are contracted to provide CRHS facility-based services.
+- Business associates and business associate subcontractors of CRMC, such as businesses, health care professionals and/or employees who are contracted to provide CRMC facility-based services.
 To protect your information, we require the business associate, business associate subcontractors and their employees to appropriately safeguard your information.
 Examples: pathology, emergency, information system service, and doctors who are employed to direct certain patient care programs.
 Our hospital system maintains Business Associate Agreements with all affiliates who create, transmit or maintain your Personal Health Information.
-These Business Associates are held to the highest privacy standards as CRHS.
+These Business Associates are held to the highest privacy standards as CRMC.

-- Any doctor or health care professional who is part of CRHS’s organized health care arrangement.
-To be included in this arrangement, a doctor or health care professional must (1) be a “covered entity” under the Federal Privacy Regulation 45 CFR Part 160, (2) have medical staff privileges or been authorized to participate in patient care by the Medical Staff and CRHS Board of Trustees, and (3) have agreed to participate in the arrangement.
+- Any doctor or health care professional who is part of CRMC’s organized health care arrangement.
+To be included in this arrangement, a doctor or health care professional must (1) be a “covered entity” under the Federal Privacy Regulation 45 CFR Part 160, (2) have medical staff privileges or been authorized to participate in patient care by the medical staff and CRMC board of trustees, and (3) have agreed to participate in the arrangement.